Omachonu-prosper/fictional-todo/README.md

-this contains the description of the project (fake sha all theses is just for practise)
+this contains the description of the project (fake sha all this is just for practise)